-We hold personal data about pupils to support teaching and learning, to provide pastoral care and to assess how the school is performing.
-We may also receive data about pupils from other organisations including, but not limited to, other schools, local authorities and the Department for Education.
+We hold personal data about pupils to support teaching and learning, to provide pastoral care and to assess how the trust and its schools are performing.
+We may also receive data about pupils from other organisations including, but not limited to, other trusts and schools, local authorities and the Department for Education.

 This data includes, but is not restricted to:

-Contact details
+- Contact details

-- Results of internal assessment and externally set tests - Data on pupil characteristics, such as ethnic group or special educational needs - Exclusion information - Attendance Information - Pastoral information provided by parents in relation to illness, welfare etc. - Details of any medical conditions and contact information - Safety information (first aid, incidents) - Photographs and Video
+- Results of internal assessment and externally set tests

+- Data on pupil characteristics, such as ethnic group or special educational needs

+- Exclusion information

+- Attendance Information

+- Pastoral information provided by parents in relation to illness, welfare etc.

+- Details of any medical conditions and contact information

+- Safety information (first aid, incidents)

+- Photographs and video